Building a Stronger Future.

 Commercial Business Assistance Grant Program

-We’ve launched the Commercial Business Assistance Grant to support Spencer businesses impacted by the June 2024 flooding.
-This grant covers up to 25% of non-structural recovery costs, including equipment, furniture, and inventory, but does not apply to structural repairs.
-Grant amounts range from $1,000 to $25,000, and applications open February 3, 2025, on a first-come, first-served basis until April 1, 2025, or until funds are depleted.
-We’re proud to partner with the City of Spencer and Iowa Lakes Corridor Development Corporation to help our local businesses rebuild and strengthen our community’s economy.
+The Commercial Business Assistance Grant supported Spencer businesses impacted by the June 2024 flooding.
+This grant covered up to 25% of non-structural recovery costs, including equipment, furniture, and inventory.
+We’re proud to partner with the City of Spencer and Spencer Municipal Utilities to help our local businesses rebuild and strengthen our community’s economy.

 Spencer Child Care Study